Image: Virginia State Parks / Flickr

 For many, having a pet is one of the greatest joys in life.
 Despite the incomparable companionship provided by pets, the costs of caring for one can make you question your decision to take on that additional member of the family; like humans, pets can be struck with unexpected health care needs.
 This is where health insurance for pets can come in handy.

-How Much Do People Really Spend on Their Pets?
+How Much Do People Really Spend on Pets?

 We humans spend an insane amount of money on our pets.
-According to the American Pets Products Association (APPA) an estimated $16.62 billion dollars will be spent in 2017 on veterinary care in the United States.
+According to the American Pets Products Association (APPA) an estimated $16.62 billion dollars was spent on United States veterinary care in 2017.

 Per the APPA: